tanim0la/cairo-tutorial/content/cairo-smart-contract.md

 - `#[starknet::contract]` marks a module as a Starknet smart contract.
 - `#[storage]` indicates the structure that defines the contract’s storage layout.
 A contract must have exactly one storage `struct` with this annotation.
 - `#[abi(embed_v0)]` makes the functions inside the `impl` block part of the contract’s public ABI — like `public` or `external` functions in Solidity.
 Omitting this annotation makes the functions available only inside this contract.
+    - The `embed_v0` means embed the ABI using version 0 of the ABI format.
+In `v0`, function selectors are derived only from the function name.
+The `impl` name is not considered, which means if a contract has different `impl` blocks (implementing different traits) that both define a function with the same name, a name collision will occur.
+Future versions (like `v1`) may improve this by including more context in selector derivation without breaking backward compatibility.
     - In Cairo, there are no visibility keywords, like Solidity’s `private` or `internal`, to denote a private function.
 Another way to create private functions is to simply add them outside the `impl` block, with no annotations.
 An example is shown later in this article.

 With these in place, the contract is ready to be compiled, deployed, and called from other contracts or clients.

 ## Functions outside the interface

 In Cairo, it’s also possible to define public functions outside an interface implementation by marking them with annotation `#[external(v0)]`.
+Just like in `#[abi(embed_v0)]`, the `v0` in `#[external(v0)]` means use the ABI version 0.

 It’s possible to use both interfaces and annotated external functions in a contract.
 However, using interfaces is recommended because it allows external contracts to rely on a shared definition when interacting with your contract.